 Keep up to date

-We encourage anyone interested in the Hurstbridge Rail Line Upgrade and the removal of the Lower Plenty Road or Grange Road level crossings to register to receive project updates and notifications of upcoming events and opportunities to get involved.
+We encourage anyone interested in the Hurstbridge Rail Line Upgrade to register to receive project updates and notifications of upcoming events and opportunities to get involved.